What is Acne?

 - Painful, pus-filled lumps beneath the skin (cystic lesions)

-Individuals with acne that causes discomfort, scarring, redness, dark spots or self-consciousness can benefit from acne treatment.
+Individuals with acne that causes discomfort, scarring, redness, dark spots, or self-consciousness can benefit from acne treatment.
+In order to best diagnose and treat your acne, a consultation appointment with one of our dermatologists is needed.
+Please contact our office today to schedule your appointment!acne treatment.
 In order to best diagnose and treat your acne, a consultation appointment with one of our dermatologists is needed.
 Please contact our office today to schedule your appointment!

-There are many different methods of treating acne that acne can be used depending on the type and severity of your acne.
+There are many different methods of treating acne that acne can be used depending on the acne severity and type.
 These include:

 Topical Medications